sjpt/webGLDebug/README.md

 Additionally: __Gldebug.checkglerr()__ may be called at any point of a user program
       to check for outstanding gl errors and take appropriate action.

+Gldebug has been coded for use with three.js, but should work for any WebGL application.